-Carbon monoxide (CO) is a colorless and odorless gas produced by all engines, fuel-burning appliances, and any material that contains carbon and is burned.
-Even with the best boat design and construction, plus the utmost care in inspection, operation and maintenance, hazardous levels of CO may still be present in accommodation areas under certain conditions.
-To reduce CO accumulation, always provide adequate ventilation in the boat by keeping all areas open and vent enclosures if applicable.
 DANGER!
+CO gas is colorless, odorless and extremely dangerous.
+All engines and fuel-burning appliances produce CO as exhaust.
 Direct and prolonged exposure to CO will cause brain damage or death.
+Even with the best boat design and construction, plus the utmost care in inspection, operation and maintenance, hazardous levels of CO may still be present in accommodation areas under certain conditions.
+To reduce CO accumulation, always provide adequate ventilation in the boat interior by opening the deck hatches, windows or canvas.